stahlstadtjs/scriptconf.org/src/_pages/2017/legal-notice.md

 ## Field of activity:

-Promotion for ScriptConf, a one day JavaScript conference, held in Linz (Austria).
+Promotion for Script'17, a one day JavaScript conference, held in Linz (Austria).

 ## Disclaimer